Self-test loss functions for learning weak-form operators and gradient flows: Introduction

 from data consisting of $M$ independent sequences of ensembles of \textbf{unlabeled} particles

-Here the particles are unlabeled in the sense that $X_{t_l}^{i_l, (m)}$ and $X_{t_{l+1}}^{i_{l+1}, (m)}$ may be the positions of different particles even when $i_l= i_{l+1}$.
-In other words, there is no trajectory information for any single particle.
+Since the particles are unlabeled, there is no information on their trajectories.
 Thus, the classical methods based on the derivatives $\frac{d}{dt} X_t^i$, see e.g., {\rm\cite{LZTM19pnas,LMT21_JMLR,LMT21}}, are no longer applicable.
-We will construct the loss function for the empirical measures of these samples in Section {\rm\ref{sec:ensembleData}} and demonstrate the numerical estimation by neural network approximation in Section {\rm\ref{sec:num-PhiV}}. \end{example}
+We construct a loss function based on the weak-form equation of the empirical measures $\mu_N(x,t):=\frac{1}{N}\sum_{i=1}^{N} \delta_{X^i_t}(x) $, and the self-testing function is $v_\phi[\mu_N]= \Phi * \mu_N + V $; see Section {\rm\ref{sec:ensembleData}}.
+Additionally, we demonstrate numerical estimation using neural network approximation in Section {\rm\ref{sec:num-PhiV}}. \end{example}